Row over video: Dalai Lama apologises for 'hurt his words may have caused' | Politics

 In the two-minute-five-second video, the Dalai Lama also asked the child ''to look at those good human beings who create peace, and happiness and not follow those who kill other people''.

+A senior official said since the Dalai Lama has diplomatic immunity, the government is examining what can be done in the matter.

-The statement, issued on Monday, said ''A video clip has been circulating that shows a recent meeting when a young boy asked His Holiness the Dalai Lama if he could give him a hug.
-His Holiness wishes to apologize to the boy and his family, as well as his many friends across the world, for the hurt his words may have caused.'' ''His Holiness often teases people he meets in an innocent and playful way, even in public and before cameras.
+In an official statement, the Tibetan spiritual head's office said, ''A video clip has been circulating that shows a recent meeting when a young boy asked His Holiness the Dalai Lama if he could give him a hug.
+His Holiness wishes to apologise to the boy and his family, as well as his many friends across the world, for the hurt his words may have caused.'' ''His Holiness often teases people he meets in an innocent and playful way, even in public and before cameras.
 He regrets the incident,'' it said.

+However, the Tibetan spiritual leader's gesture was criticised by some child rights activists who said such actions cannot be ''playful''.

+Bharati Ali, co-founder of HAQ Centre for Child Rights, told PTI, ''We teach our children safe and unsafe touch and such actions send mixed signals and are confusing.
+Influential leaders like the Dalai Lama should contribute to building a safe environment and disrupting them by these actions.''
+Such actions cannot be considered to be ''playful'', she said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)